gerlichlab/looptrace/docs/imaging-rounds-configuration-file.md

 <a href="tracing-exclusions"></a>
 ### Tracing exclusions section: `tracingExclusions`
 This sections specifies which imaging timepoints should be ignored for chromatin fiber tracing, interlocus distance measurements, and generally other downstream analysis.
+Note that these timepoints will still have image volumes extracted and have a Gaussian fit done, but they won't be written to the "filtered" traces file (and therefore will not consumed by downstream analyses).

 __Guidance__
-* Check that the list of `tracingExclusions` values is correct, most likely any pre-imaging timepoint names, "blank" timepoints, and all regional barcode timepoint names.
 * `tracingExclusions` should generally be specified, and its value should be a list of timepoints of imaging rounds to exclude from tracing, typically the blank / pre-imaging rounds, and regional barcode rounds.
 The list can't contain any timepoints not seen in the values of the `imagingRounds`.